Mwananchi Communications

 The executive editor is Victor Mushi and the Mwananchi daily managing editor is Joseph Nyabukika.
 Michael Momburi heads Mwanaspoti in Tanzania and Kenya.
-Sanga, a former Managing Editor is regarded as the sports journalism guru in the region.
-His influence in sports led Kenyan media to start sports newspapers, such as Sports On and Game Yetu.
-Mpoki Thomson is the Managing Editor of The Citizen Daily and Sunday Citizen, which have contributed much to socio-economic changes in Tanzania and in the region as well.
-Upon his appointment to the Managing Editor role in January 2021, he became the youngest editor to hold such a position at 28 years old.
+Mpoki Thomson is the managing editor of The Citizen Daily and Sunday Citizen.
+Upon his appointment to the managing editor role in January 2021, he became the youngest editor to hold such a position at 28 years old.

-Bakari Machumu, who once served as the Executive Editor is now the Managing Director of the company.
+Bakari Machumu is the managing director of the company.